U.S. states plow ahead with reopening; Trump warns death toll could hit 100,000

 GRAPHIC-World-focused tracker with country-by-country interactive https://tmsnrt.rs/2WZPuOh

-(Reporting by Susan Heavey in Washington, Writing by Maria Caspani, Editing by Howard Goller)
+(Reporting by Susan Heavey in Washington, Writing by Maria Caspani and Alistair Bell, Editing by Howard Goller)

 ((maria.caspani@thomsonreuters.com; + 1 646 223 4074 ;))